amawalla/devops-challenge_forked/rest api/README.md

-Instructions
+Challenge Instructions
 ============

-In whatever language you like, as simple or as complex as you like, write a small daemon that will:
+In whatever language you like, as simple or as complex as you like, write a small a web service that will:

 * Start listening on a HTTP or HTTPS port
 * Accept PUT requests to /word/WORDNAME, with the body of the request being a JSON hash specifying a single word